flashrom/flashrom/doc/release_notes/devel.rst

 on Marvell 88SX70xx/88SX60xx SATA PCI controllers through raw x86 port I/O.
 The hardware is obsolete and legacy hosts already ship a flashrom that supports it.

+The ``atahpt`` programmer has been removed.
+It reflashed the option ROM on HighPoint ATA/RAID PCI controllers through raw x86 port I/O. The hardware is obsolete and legacy hosts already ship a flashrom that supports it.